 In support of expeditionary, quick reaction and Air Assault missions, the Army is providing lighter weight, more transportable alternatives to the current Tactical Communications Node (TCN) and Network Operations (NetOps) and Security Center (NOSC).
 The new configurations provide the same support to commands posts and on-the-move operations as the current configurations but are integrated onto sling-loadable HMMWV platforms.

-WIN-T Increment 2 began fielding in October 2012 and is fielded as the tactical network communications backbone of the Army’s capability sets.
-Going forward, unit requirements that can be satisfied with at-the-halt networking capability will remain with WIN-T Increment 1, while those units where mobility is critical to mission success will receive WIN-T Increment 2.
+WIN-T Increment 2 began fielding in October 2012.
+The Army will continue to provide the proven capability of WIN-T Increment 1 where unit requirements can be satisfied with at-the-halt networking capability.
+But those units where mobility is critical to mission success will receive WIN-T Increment 2.

-- The Soldier Network Extension (SNE) is installed on select vehicles at the company echelon to extend the network from the brigade down to the company level for the first time.
-Using its on-the-move satellite communication systems, the SNE will be used to heal and extend lower echelon tactical radio networks for geographically separated elements blocked by terrain features.
+- The Soldier Network Extension (SNE) is installed on select vehicles to provide on-the-move network communications to extend the network from the brigade down to the company level.
+Using its on-the-move satellite communication systems, the SNE can also be used to heal and extend lower echelon tactical radio networks for geographically separated elements blocked by terrain features.